jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-01.md

 ## 3. The experimental intellect and how it comes into One knows from philosophical works the statement that "man is political by nature."

 The philosophers cite that statement in connection with establishing the existence of prophecy and other things.

 The adjective "political" refers to the "town" (polis), which they use as another word for human social organization.

 The statement means that a single human being cannot live by himself, and his existence can materialize only in association with his fellow men.
 (Alone) he would be unable to have a complete existence and lead a complete life.
 By his very nature, he needs the co-operation of others to satisfy all his needs.

 Such co-operation requires, firstly, consultation, and, then, association and the things that follow after it.
 Dealings with other people, when there is oneness of purpose may lead to mutual affection, and when the purposes differ, they may lead to strife and altercation.

 Thus, mutual dislike and mutual affection, friendship and hostility, originate.
 This leads to war and peace among nations and tribes.

 Among human beings, this does not happen haphazardly, as is the case among stray animals.
 God caused human beings to act in an orderly and well-arranged manner, as the result of their ability to think, as has been mentioned before.

-Therefore, God had (their actions) take place among them in an orderly manner, and He enabled them to arrange for (their activities) under political aspects and according to philosophical norms.
-Those (political aspects and philosophical norms) lead human beings from the things that are detrimental (to them), to those that are in their interest, and from evil to the good, First, however, they must recognize the things that are evil, and the detrimental effect of doing them, from sound experience and current customs.
+Therefore, God had their actions take place among them in an orderly manner, and He enabled them to arrange for (their activities) under political aspects and according to philosophical norms.

+Those political aspects and philosophical norms lead human beings from the things that are detrimental to them, to those that are in their interest, and from evil to the good, First, however, they must recognize the things that are evil, and the detrimental effect of doing them, from sound experience and current customs.
 Thus, they are distinguished from stray animals.

 The result of their ability to think shows itself in the fact that their actions are orderly and not likely to be detrimental.